 Alliance objectives include:

-The Birmingham Statutory Quality Partnership Scheme (SQPS) was introduced in July 2012.
-The SQPS is the biggest of its kind in the UK.
-This covers multi-million pound investment in bus shelters, way-finding and bus lane enforcement in the City Centre and requires all bus operators who enter the city centre to improve their quality standards, including exhaust emissions.
+The Birmingham City Centre Advanced Quality Partnership Scheme (AQPS) was introduced in July 2012.
+The AQPS is the biggest of its kind in the UK.
+This covers multi-million pound investment in bus shelters, way-finding and bus lane enforcement in the city centre and requires all bus operators who enter the city centre to improve their quality standards, including exhaust emissions.
 Through the Bus Alliance we are working to develop similar schemes in other areas of the region.
 The Solihull scheme followed on 18th August 2017.
 For details on the partnership scheme in Wolverhampton, please visit this page.

 Until 27th June 2017 the AQPS schemes were known as Statutory Quality Partnership Schemes (SQPS) but as part of the new powers we have under the Bus Services Act the name of such schemes have automatically changed to Advanced Quality Partnership Schemes.
 In terms of Birmingham City Centre there is no material change in the requirements of the scheme other than the name.